 - perform any other necessary tasks to ready the Cloud PC for use.

 - send access information to the user.

-Life is made easier for admins as they only need to furnish a few configuration details to get the provisioning process going.
-Once that’s done Cloud PCs will be automatically provisioned for all users who have a Windows 365 license and matching configuration details.
+Life is easier for admins as they only need to furnish a few configuration details to get the provisioning process going.
+Once done, Cloud PCs will be automatically provisioned for all users who have a Windows 365 license and matching configuration details.

 Because this process is a one-time per user and per license process, a user and license pair can only have a single Cloud PC provisioned for them.
 The complete process is going to follow the steps below:

 - Starts with the creation of a provisioning policy to manage access to the Cloud PCs.
 Provisioning policies are key to the entire process as they are responsible for building, configuring, and availing Cloud PCs to end-users.
 Each policy will require you to provide details regarding the on-premises network connection, the image used to create each Cloud PC, and an Azure AD user group.

 - Assignment of a Windows 365 license to users in the Azure AD user group will begin the provisioning process.
 And the provisioning of the Cloud PC will be carried out automatically by Windows 365.
 After provisioning, it will then send the necessary access information to the user.
 The automation will proceed in 3 phases that will be invisible to the administrator.

 - The last part of the process involves the end-user receiving the necessary access information that will allow them to sign in to the Windows Cloud PC from anywhere.

 Windows 365 architecture involves a host of solutions and flexibility.

 All Cloud PCs are going to have a virtual network interface card (NIC) in Microsoft Azure.
 There are two available NIC management options: